-Austin Energy's mission is to deliver clean, affordable, reliable energy and excellent customer service.
-As a municipal utility operating within the competitive Texas Electric Reliability Council of Texas (ERCOT) market, Austin Energy owns and operates natural gas fueled generation as well as joint interests in nuclear and coal facilities.
+Austin Energy's mission is to safely deliver clean, affordable, reliable energy, and excellent customer service.
+As a municipal utility operating within the competitive Electric Reliability Council of Texas (ERCOT) market, AE owns and operates natural gas fired generation as well as joint interests in nuclear and coal facilities.
 Austin Energy produces power which is sold to ERCOT at market prices for the financial benefit of our retail customers.
-Austin Energy also owns and operates a high-voltage transmission system used by utilities within ERCOT at rates set by the Public Utility Commission of Texas, which earns a rate of return for the financial benefit of its retail customers.
-Austin Energy's low-voltage distribution system delivers electricity directly to our retail customers.
-To support its power-related businesses, Austin Energy owns and operates control facilities, offices, call centers, billing and collection systems that also support other City of Austin utilities.
+Austin Energy also owns and operates a high-voltage transmission system used by utilities within ERCOT at rates set by the Public Utility Commission of Texas, which earns a rate of return for the financial benefit of our retail customers.
+Austin benefit of our retail customers.
+Austin Energy is owner to support its power-related businesses, AE owns and operates control facilities, offices, call centers, billing, and collection systems that also support other City of Austin utilities.

-Below is a diagram of the flow of electricity, from the generating plants to the ERCOT market; through the state-wide transmission system; into Austin Energy's distribution systems and substations; and, finally to the retail customer.
+Below is a diagram of the flow of electricity from the generating plants to the ERCOT market, through the state-wide transmission system, into our distribution system and substations, and, finally, to our retail customers.
 Austin Energy owns and maintains assets throughout this integrated system which drives the majority of the capital improvement program for the utility.